tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 Everyone laughed.
 But kids at school were vicious.

 These experiences bugged me more as I got older, especially as my stomach continued growing.
-Each year, my belly reached farther past my beltline, looking like an ever-expanding soccer ball under my skin.
 I felt like the pregnant woman in that alien movie.

 Yet doctors insisted I didn’t have a tumor.

-“Some people just carry their weight in their belly,” said my primary care physician, despite my lack of belly fat.
+“Some people just carry their weight in their belly,” said my doctor, despite my lack of belly fat.

 Still, my appearance made dating difficult.

-“Sorry,” one woman said, laughing, when I asked her out.
+“Sorry,” said one woman, laughing, when I asked her out.
 “I don’t date pregnant guys.
 Too much baggage.”

 I hung my head in shame, quit my job, and even contemplated hanging myself.
 Meanwhile, my belly kept growing.

-The rest of my body remained thin—underweight, even—but my belly ballooned like an unstoppable rebel force that I could neither contain nor extinguish.
+The rest of my body remained thin, but my belly ballooned like an unstoppable force that I could neither contain nor extinguish.

 Then one day, I found answers after a medical emergency landed me on the operating table.